 No time to shop for sherry vinegar?
-We’re sure one of these sherry vinegar substitutes will be the perfect complement to your recipe!
+We’re sure there’s a sherry vinegar substitute here that will be the perfect complement to your recipe!

 What is Sherry Vinegar?